precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 multiple APIs.
 The last API with a function is used if the function exists in more than one API.

-### ipc
+### target

-Property for ipc object to post messages to the other side.
+Property for target object to post messages to the other side.
 Typically the `window`, or a `window.parent` for an iframe in a normal web page.
 For the `WebView` component on the React Native side use the `ref`, and for the web side of [react-native-webview][13]